Fort Custer (Montana): Construction

 On June 9, 1877, Lieut.
 Col. Geo.
 P. Buell and 2 companies Eleventh Infantry (C and F), together with a number of mechanics, arrived, per steamer Florence Meyer, en route to build Post No. 2 on the Bighorn River.

 The construction of Fort Custer, on the Big Horn, was entrusted to Lieutenant-Colonel G. P. Buell, of the Eleventh Infantry.
-Colonel Buell, with four companies of his regiment and a large force of mechanics and laborers, left Bismarck by steamers for the site of the post ou the 16th of May.
+Colonel Buell, with four companies of his regiment and a large force of mechanics and laborers, left Bismarck by steamers for the site of the post on the 16th of May.
 Owing to the wretched character of his boats, and to an accident which happened to one of them, he did not reach his destination until the 23d of June.
 Subsequently two additional companies of his regiment were sent to him.
 It had been determined to build this post from material to be found in the country; and as soon as Colonel Buell had put up temporary storehouses to protect his supplies, he commenced cutting logs, baking brick, and sawing lumber.